Lord Howe Island Group , Australia

 Surrounding Attractions and Excursions

-Whilst Lord Howe Island is isolated geographically, surrounding ocean and natural attractions add value to the visit.
+Whilst Lord Howe Island is isolated geographically, the surrounding ocean and natural attractions add value to the visit.

 Balls Pyramid Marine Area